Agneswei/Personal-Portfolio/README.md

 # Personal-Portfolio

 Welcome to my personal portfolio website!
-This project showcases my work, skills, and experiences in a visually engaging and interactive manner.
+This project showcases my work and skills in a visually engaging and interactive manner.
 The website is designed to be fully responsive and provides visitors with an easy way to learn more about me and get in touch.

 # Features
 * Built using only HTML and CSS